manasabha/Scotus_LSTM/README.md

-# Please refer to the report of complete details.
+# Please refer to the report for complete details.